brettsaunders21/Autonomous-Robotic-Warehouse/README.md

 ## Basic Usage Rules
  - Don't push any binary or IDE files!
 Don't push rp-pc, rp-shared or rp-utils projects!
- - Use log4j in all of the code you right
+ - Use log4j in all of the code you write
  - Include javadocs and basic comments as you go along

 ## Getting Started